kbase/cdm-spark-events-importers/README.md

         },
         ...
     ],
-    "image": <the image name of CTS Docker image that was run as part of the job>, "image_digest": <the digest of the image>,
+    "namespace_prefix": <the prefix to use for any Spark SQL namespaces>, "image": <the image name of CTS Docker image that was run as part of the job>, "image_digest": <the digest of the image>,
     "input_file_count": <the number of input files for the job>,